EduardoBautista/bautista/contact.md

 permalink: /contact/
 ---

 I am currently looking for part-time projects to work on.
+My current rate is $75 USD per hour.

 If you need to contact me for anything, this is how you can find me: